 one God, now and for ever.
 Amen.

 Two new songs have been written for the 40th anniversary service: one from Christchurch-based Anglican hymnwriter, Marnie Barrell named, ‘Praise God for faithful women,’ and set to the tune of ‘I vow to thee my country’ and a 40th anniversary Pasefika hymn, ‘Here I am oh God.
-Send me.’
+Send me’ by the Rev Tomu Asioli.

 Special services marking the 40th anniversary will be held in churches around the province on Sunday 3 December, including: at the Transitional Cathedral in Christchurch (3pm), Holy Trinity Cathedral in Auckland (2.30pm) and St Peter’s Cathedral in Hamilton (3pm).
 Celebrations in Fiji and Tonga will be confirmed soon.